Gates will open at 1pm and the event will end no later than 10.30pm.

 Aside from accessible parking, for blue badge holders only, there is no public parking available in or around Alexandra Palace.
 We strongly advise that you leave the car at home and take public transport.

 Alexandra Palace is surrounded by residential housing.
 Please respect our neighbours by leaving quietly and taking your litter home with you.

-Small amounts of food and soft drinks for personal consumption are allowed, however alcohol or glass will not be allowed onto the site.
+Small amounts of food and up to 500ml sealed bottles of water for personal consumption are allowed, however alcohol or glass will not be allowed onto the site.
 Thorough bag searches will be in place at all entrance gates.